yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 ### **Task 7: Finish up**

-In this task you will complete the lab.
+In this task, you will complete the lab.

 1. On the **View** ribbon tab, from inside the **Data Preview** group, uncheck the three data preview options that were previously enabled in this lab: